jasonblewis/sane-scan-pdf/README.md

 * Skip white-only pages automatically (with ImageMagick)
 * Specify page width and height for odd size pages, or common sizes (Letter, Legal, A4)
 * Performance: scanner run in parallel with page post-processing
+* Mail the resulting PDF to an email address.
+Useful for uploading to services like Evernote
 ## Requirements

 * bash